lukegcollins/hardhat-company-docs/Task 4.1P - Company Progress Report/Hardhat Enterprises - S&O.md

   4. Present research findings and remediation recommendations to NASA.
   5. Attain access to the full version of ION.

+#### Progress Update for Trimester Three
+The NASA Exploits Project has continued to work within two primary streams.
+The Static Analysis and Dynamic Anaylsis Teams individual progress has been summarized below:

+- **Static Analysis Team**

+  - Progress: There have been major changes and progress in the Static Anaylsis team.
+A framework has been established for members of the cohort to work within.
+The scope of work has been clearly outlined, and members have begun creating accurate documentation containing detailed graphs and descriptions of various functions and classes.
+Alongside the documentation, the team has already started validating both true and false positive vulnerabilities in an effort to collate numbers of vulnerabilities for the following trimester.
+  - Forecast: The team is forecasted to have a finalized copy of offical documentation alongside a generous amount of identified vulnerabilities/false positives in the form of Static Analysis Reports and Vulnerabilities Assessment Reports.
+  - Changes: The leadership structure was the only significant change during the last sprint—Connie Cox was introduced as the technical lead.

+- **Dynamic Analysis Team**

+  - Progress: The Dynamic Analysis Teams has faced various challenges in the initial weeks of trimester three.
+Despite being a smaller team, members were required to re-create the environment from the ground up.
+This tremendous effort has now been exported and made available for the rest of the group.
+New environmental changes include all of the required tools and libraries to create abortuary packets for fuzzers alonside the necessary packages for easily recompiling source code to test fixes suggested via the Static Analysis Team.
+  - Forecast: The team is forecasted to have a fully functional fuzzer for at least one protocol—i.e., Bundle Protocol.
+Investigations have also begun for any other existing tooling the team may be able to utilize.
+  - Changes: The leadership structure was the only significant change during the last sprint—Vihan Arachchige was introduced as the technical lead.

 #### Project Members
 [Please see appendix D - NASA Exploits Project](#appendix-d)
 <div style="page-break-after: always;"></div>